-The past year demonstrated the power of digital to overcome the challenges seen in the physical world.
+The past two years have demonstrated the power of digital to overcome the challenges seen in the physical world.
 When customer relationships were threatened by pandemic restrictions, many firms stepped outside their comfort zones to respond with new virtual experiences, services, and conveniences to maintain or even grow those vital customer relationships.

 Could that response have been faster?
 For many organizations, the answer is “yes.”
 If there was one key learning for data and analytic professionals in the past year, it’s that our data and AI foundations weren’t as ready for this challenge as they could have been.
 Nearly every client conversation I have today focuses on acceleration of investment and modernization or the deployment of new operating model plans.

 We’re also seeing an unprecedented number of client questions about embedding data and AI into event-driven and real-time capabilities.
 Connecting with customers at scale is increasingly about personalization, intelligent automation, and in-moment adaptation based on where the customer is.
 For many organizations, that’s led to the realization that a cloud data and data science platform to build models is only one part of the puzzle.
 Data and AI need to be at the edge of business in the applications, mobile devices, and machines where customers engage and interact with the business.

 Organizations embracing connected intelligence use AI to bridge business silos and generate holistic experiences where all touchpoints and channels capture, share, and combine intelligence.
 Having a clear framework to orient the data and AI operating model with technology is the right way to move forward.